-You can avoid that last issue by doing a few things before you search: logging out of Google, using “private” or “incognito” settings in your browser, using a browser you don’t usually use, using a proxy server to connect to Google or using Google’s Ad Preview tool.
+You can avoid that last issue by doing a few things before you search: logging out of Google, using a “private” or “incognito” window, using a browser you don’t usually use, using a proxy server to connect to Google or using Google’s Ads Preview tool.

 Note: Really, there is no such thing as an entirely neutral search.
-That’s why A/B testing for Google rankings is impossible.
-There are actually many versions of Google out there!
+All searches are affected by implicit search signals.
 So don’t worry too much about trying to be anonymous.
 You’re not looking for super accurate data.
 You’re looking for clues.

 Find a page that ranks for a phrase, but not too high?
 Great.
 Let’s keep going!